olson-sean-k/plexus-web/src/user-guide/graphs.md

 let vertex = graph.arc_mut(key).unwrap().split_with(|| 0.1);
 ```

-In the above example, `split_with` accepts a function that returns geometry for
+In the above example, `split_with` accepts a function that returns data for the
-the subdividing vertex of the split.
-Similar functions exist for other
+subdividing vertex of the split.
+Similar functions exist for other topological
-topological mutations as well, such as `poke_with`.
+mutations as well, such as `poke_with`.

 ## Computation vs. Payload

-When graph geometry implements geometric traits, views expose methods to compute
+When graph data implements geometric traits, views expose methods to compute
 related attributes like normals and centroids.

 ```rust linenums="1"